FriendsOfREDAXO/feeds_github_markdown/README.md

 # Installation

-1. Download the GitHub-Feeds AddOn from the REDAXO AddOn repository or from the releases section of this repository.
+1. Download the GitHub-Feeds AddOn via installer from the REDAXO AddOn repository or from the releases section of this repository.
-2. Install the AddOn in your REDAXO backend using the extension manager.
+2. Install the AddOn in your REDAXO backend using the AddOn manager.

 # Usage

-1. Create a stream in the feeds AddOn and choose the GitHub as the source type.
+1. Create a stream in the feeds AddOn and choose GitHub as the source type.
 2. Configure the AddOn to your needs, e.g. set the repository name and branch.